Vogdanis/ram_extruder/README.md

 In this repo you can find information and files on how to build a ram extruder for 3D printers.
 The system I developed tries to use as much standard, off-the-shelf parts as possible.
 The parts to make the extruder cost me around 100$.

 I am using a 63mm external diameter PVC pipe with a 4mm wall.
 By printing an adaptor you can use pipes of different diameter.
 You will also need to print a new embolo to fit your pipe.
+The biggest pipe that will fit to this design is 70mm extrnal diameter and you dont need to print any adaptors.

 **ToDo**:
 * OpenScad file to generate the adaptors and the embolo based on user input of pipe ID and OD.